lemmons-123/LemmonsCyberWork-Rep/LemmonsCyberWork-Rep/Home Lab Projects/Azure Network Sim (Archived)/Architecture.md

-# Azure Enterprise Network Simulation

-## Overview

-This project involved designing and deploying a simulated enterprise network environment using Microsoft Azure.
-The goal was to demonstrate core cloud networking, security, and infrastructure components in a secure and isolated lab.
-The lab was built using an **Azure for Students** subscription and served as a practical exercise in enterprise-grade cloud architecture, including segmentation, firewalling, and controlled access via bastion and routing tables.

-> ⚠️ Note: This lab was conducted using a temporary free-tier subscription which has since expired.
-Resources and configurations were removed as part of the subscription's deletion policy.

----

 ## Architecture Summary

 The simulated environment mimicked a small to medium sized buisiness (SMB) enterprise network consisting of the following Azure components: